-Leicestershire County Council is the consortium member whom acts as the 'servicing authority' and as such provides services to ESPO in the form of various corporate services.
+Leicestershire County Council is the consortium member whom acts as the 'servicing authority', and as such, provides services to ESPO in the form of various corporate services.
 All transactions occur at cost and are in the normal course of trading.
-During 2020/21 purchases from Leicestershire County Council were £1,795k (2019/20: £1,599k)
+During 2021/22 transactions with Leicestershire County Council were: